pilaf/webliero-faq/README.md

 ### How can I make my own mods?

 While you can, and are definitely welcome to create WebLiero mods, be warned that the mod format for WebLiero is not fully "solidified" yet.
-In other words, mods you create now may become incompatible and require updating as new versions of WebLiero get released.
+In other words, mods you create today may become incompatible and require updating as new versions of WebLiero get released.
 Once the developer of WebLiero settles on a final mod format this warning may become obsolete, but there are no guarantees.

 That said, [Scharnvirk's WebLiero mods GitHub repo](https://github.com/Scharnvirk/webliero_mods) is a good place to start if you want to mod WebLiero.
 There's no official documentation yet, but you can tinker with the mods in that repo and try to figure out how things work on your own (it's not very difficult).